1. Home/

 How does one measure and monitor the progress of decarbonization strategies?

 Systematically measuring and monitoring the progress of a decarbonization strategy is critical for its effectiveness and continuous improvement.
-Robust monitoring enables companies to track target achievement, identify deviations at an early stage, and take corrective action where necessary.
+Solid monitoring enables companies to track target achievement, identify deviations at an early stage, and take corrective action where necessary.

 📊 Development of Meaningful KPIs: